**Introduction**

 **Understanding Photo Emulsion Silkscreen Printing**

-Screen printing involves pressing ink through a mesh screen onto a surface, producing bold and durable designs.
-In photo emulsion silkscreen printing, a light-sensitive emulsion is used to create detailed stencils, enabling the reproduction of intricate and precise artwork.
+Screen printing involves transferring ink through a mesh screen onto a substrate, creating a crisp and durable images.
+Photo emulsion silkscreen printing utilizes light-sensitive emulsion to create stencils, allowing for intricate designs and precise detailing.
 This method is favored by artists, designers, and printers for versatility and high-quality results.

 **The Photo Emulsion Process**